levavichen/Lesson38---Modules/travel-tip-starter/README.md

 - The app allows the user to keep and manage locations
 - The user can also search for an address and pan the map to that point
 - The User can pan the map to his own geo-location
+- The app shows the distance between current user location to managed addresses

 ## Locations CRUDL
-- Create – click on the map prompts for name and rate
+- Create – click on the map opens modal for name and rate
 - Read – Selected location details (see below)
-- Update – can update location rate
+- Update – can update location rate and name
 - Delete – can delete a location
 - List - Including filtering, sorting and grouping